MERCEDES-BENZ SLK 2.1 SLK250 CDI BlueEFFICIENCY AMG Sport 7G-Tronic Plus 2dr (start/stop) Au

-Red, *AUTO EXPRESS DRIVER POWER BEST CAR DEALERS 2017 WINNER*, 2 owners, Full service history, Black Full leather interior, DAB Digital Radio Tuner, Air Conditioning, Start/Stop System, Tinted Glass - Green, Tyre Pressure Loss Warning System, Electric Windows (2), Upholstery - Leather, 18in AMG Alloy Wheels (4) - 5 - Spoke Design with (Front 235/40 Tyres and Rear 255/35 Tyres) and Locking Wheel Bolts, Audio 20 Radio - 5.8in Colour Display, Integrated 6 - Disc CD Changer (MP3 Compatible), Bluetooth Interface for Hands - Free Telephony, Alarm System.
-2 seats, AFFORDABLE CARS GROUP IS PROUD TO ANNOUNCE THEIR PARTNERSHIP WITH CANCER RESEARCH UK, DONATING A PERCENTAGE OF OUR PROFITS EACH MONTH TO THIS WORTHY CAUSE.
-Affordable Cars Group strives to offer the ultimate car buying experience.
-Known nationwide for our quality of stock, professionalism and customer service which is second to none.
-Call or E-mail for further details or to arrange a viewing.
-Open 7 Days a week With Late Night Opening Thursday Until 8PM, so call in and see us today.
-ALL CARS SUBJECT TO OUR PEACE OF MIND PACK ADMIN FEE OF 99 WHICH INCLUDES A 6 MONTH NATIONWIDE WARRANTY AND 12 MONTHS AA BREAKDOWN COVER.
-Finance arranged, Debit + Credit cards accepted, 12 + 24 Month Warranties available, Part Exchanges Welcome, Open 8pm Thursdays, On The A19 Crockey Hill Enter YO19 4SH In Your SatNav, Call 01904 644 440, 14,917
+Black, 2 owners, DAB Digital Radio Tuner, Air Conditioning, Start/Stop System, Tinted Glass - Green, Tyre Pressure Loss Warning System, Electric Windows (2), Upholstery - Leather, 18in AMG Alloy Wheels (4) - 5 - Spoke Design with (Front 235/40 Tyres and Rear 255/35 Tyres) and Locking Wheel Bolts, Audio 20 Radio - 5.8in Colour Display, Integrated 6 - Disc CD Changer (MP3 Compatible), Bluetooth Interface for Hands - Free Telephony, Alarm System.
+2 seats, NEW MOT AND SERVICE UPON SALE!
+NO ADMIN FEE !!LOW RATE FINANCE AVAILABLE !, 11,991

 United Kingdom